pubkey/rxdb/docs-src/docs/electron-database.md

 ## Follow up

+- Learn how to use RxDB as database in electron with the [Quickstart Tutorial](./quickstart.md).
 - Check out the [RxDB Electron example](https://github.com/pubkey/rxdb/tree/master/examples/electron)
-- If you haven't done yet, you should start learning about RxDB with the [Quickstart Tutorial](./quickstart.md).
 - There is a followup list of other [client side database alternatives](./alternatives.md) that you can try to use with Electron.